Why are Headaches so Common with COPD?

 - Diet –Eating certain foods can greatly reduce the likelihood of morning headaches with COPD.
 Almonds, cashews, brown rice and peas are a few items that can relax the blood vessels in the body, including in the brain where COPD headaches originate.

 - Exercise – Aerobic exercises can help improve lung strength and efficiency.
 Working out your lungs and heart will increase their productivity when you rest, which leads to your lungs taking in more oxygen while you sleep.
 Remember to talk with your doctor about an exercise plan that works best for you before starting or changing your current exercise regimen.

 - Monitor your Caffeine – Unfortunately, caffeine can both cause and treat headaches.
 If you consume caffeine regularly, then you may become caffeine dependent and any abrupt change in routine can cause additional headaches.
 However, if you are suffering from a headache, having some caffeine may help reduce length of the headache when combined in small doses with other pain relievers.
 Ask your doctor about how much caffeine is right for you.

 Morning COPD headaches can be painful and annoying.
 Thankfully, they can be treated, managed and prevented in many cases.
 Paying close attention to your body through diet, exercise and sleeping habits can reduce the occurrence of COPD headaches.
 If you’re experiencing morning headaches with COPD, talk with your doctor to develop the best treatment plan for you.
-Many people have found stem cell therapy helpful in promoting the healing of lung tissue.
+Many people have found cellular therapy helpful in promoting the healing of lung tissue.
 In fact, many people have been able to come off of their supplemental oxygen.
-If you or a loved one has COPD, pulmonary fibrosis, interstitial lung disease, emphysema or another chronic lung disease and would like more information about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, pulmonary fibrosis, interstitial lung disease, emphysema or another chronic lung disease and would like more information about cellular therapy options, contact us at (800) 729-3065.

 - Breathing Exercises